The legal issues

 Usually, employers will be liable for what their employees do on social media in connection with their employment; so if use is illegal, defamatory, bullying, discriminatory, breaches copyright or confidentiality or otherwise causes a legal problem, then the employer is on the hook.

-Increasingly, employers want to examine and make use of information from employees personal social media usage to make employment decisions.
+Increasingly, employers want to examine and make use of information from their employees personal social media usage to make employment decisions.
 This raises difficult issues of discrimination, privacy and data protection.

 Managing employer liability for social media use